Guides

 Create a workspace token

-From Settings > API keys, a Workspace Admin will need to create a new workspace token with your desired expiration (“No Expiry” is recommended) and the "Guides" read and write API scope.
+From Settings > API keys, a Workspace Admin must create a new workspace token with the Guides read and write API scope.

 {